 Sunday Times Bestselling Author, Speaker and Executive Coach

-PLUS: Whenever you’re ready… here are 8 ways I can help you get the clarity and results that matter to you:
+PLUS: Whenever you’re ready… here are some ways I can help you get the clarity and results that matter to you:

 If you’re a coach or interested in becoming one…

-5. Take part in the Thriving Coaches Blueprint. our 90 day, rapid-implementation programme to help you get more clients and grow your coaching or therapy practice (next registration early 2019!)
+5. Take part in the Thriving Coaches Blueprint our 90 day, rapid-implementation programme to help you get more clients and grow your coaching or therapy practice (next intake Feb 2020).

 If you’re looking to change job, career or move from FTE to something more fulfilling…

-8. Learn more about Escape Velocity: The Transition Blueprint our 90-day programme to help you transition into doing fulfilling work.
+6. Learn more about Escape Velocity: The Career Transition Blueprint our 90-day programme to help you transition into doing fulfilling work.